 You want the review?
-Here it is: GoPro HD Helmet Hero review (Note: The newer GoPro HD HERO2 Camera is now available).
+Here it is: GoPro HD Helmet Hero review.
 This article, however, is intended to be informational, answering the most frequently asked questions about the Gopro HD camera.
 It contains solutions to some GoPro related problems, and also some hints and tips about using the GoPro HD camera.
 I will update it regularly, so if you have anything to add, please comment or contact me.

 Now, about the different GoPro HD Hero camera models.
 GoPro sells several flavors of the HD Hero camera, which are:

 Just to be clear, all of these, except the HD Hero 960, are the same camera.
 The difference is in the accessories, mainly mounts, included.
 Look at the table below for a comparison between the different GoPro HD Hero packages.

 GoPro HD Hero Naked

 |GoPro Camera Included:||HD HERO||HD HERO||HD HERO||HD HERO||HD HERO 960|

 |Housing:||Shockproof HD Hero Housing.
 Waterproof to a depth of 180 ft/60 meters.
 Quick-Release.|

 |Battery:||Rechargeable 1100 mAh Lithium-Ion.
 Provides up to 2.5 hours of runtime on a full charge.|